EsriPS/vr-unity-tutorials/README.md

 ## About

 This repository contains several Unity projects that help people understand how to leverage the ArcGIS Maps SDKs for Game Engines within Unity.
-You will find a URP project showcasing our VR development work and a HDRP project showcasing Realtime work.
+You will find a URP project showcasing our VR development work and (coming soon!) an HDRP project showcasing Realtime work.

 * [Virtual Reality (URP)](https://github.com/EsriPS/xr-realtime-unity-tutorials/tree/main/VR%20Project%20(URP))